dqops/dqo/docs/checks/column/numeric/population-stddev-in-range.md

 ---
-title: population stddev in range data quality checks
+title: Population stddev in range data quality checks, SQL examples
 ---
-# population stddev in range data quality checks
+# Population stddev in range data quality checks, SQL examples

 This check calculates the population standard deviation of numeric values.
 It verifies that the population standard deviation is within the range of accepted values and raises a data quality issue when it is not within a valid range.